Deusto Social Barometer

 Iratxe Aristegi, María Silvestre y Braulio Gómez, responsables del Deustobarometro, en la presentación de la última edición de la encuesta

-19 December 2024 - Bilbao Campus
+19 December 2024 - Bilbao

 New Deustobarometer: access to housing is the most important problem in the Basque Country, tied with health care